Free Look Period in Life Insurance

 While there are many advantages of a free look period, you must be aware of several other factors as well.

 1. Enter Correct Details on the Form: When you buy a life insurance plan, fill in the correct details.
-Providing incorrect information may lead to cancellation of your policy.
+Providing incorrect information may lead to the cancellation of your policy.

 2. Take Time to Review the Policy: You will have 15 days to understand all the terms and conditions of the policy.
 Make efficient use of this time to go through the terms, communicate with your company, and ensure that the policy aligns with your life goals.

-3. Do not Expect a Full Refund of your Premiums: Even if you cancel your life insurance plan within the free look period, if the risk-cover benefit of your policy has already come into effect, the insurer can deduct the risk premium before cancelling your policy.
+3. Do Not Expect a Full Refund of Your Premiums: Even if you cancel your life insurance plan within the free look period, if the risk-cover benefit of your policy has already come into effect, the insurer can deduct the risk premium before cancelling your policy.

 4. Properly Communicate with your Insurer: If you have an issue with your policy, you must communicate it to your insurer.
 It is better to communicate in writing, so they get a formal note from your end.
 If there is any delay in the cancellation of your policy, visit your insurer's office.